STAT540-UBC/seminar-02b/sm2b_intro_to_ggplot.md

     ##  8 audi         a4 quattro   1.8  1999     4 manu… 4        18    26 p     comp…
     ##  9 audi         a4 quattro   1.8  1999     4 auto… 4        16    25 p     comp…
     ## 10 audi         a4 quattro   2    2008     4 manu… 4        20    28 p     comp…
-    ## # … with 224 more rows
+    ## # ℹ 224 more rows

 Among the variables in mpg are:

 - `displ`, a car’s engine size, in litres.

 - `hwy`, a car’s fuel efficiency on the highway, in miles per gallon (mpg).
 A car with a low fuel efficiency consumes more fuel than a car with a high fuel efficiency when they travel the same distance.

 To learn about the other variables in `mpg`, open its help page by running `?mpg`.